juwain/experimental.dev/src/posts/variable-times.md

 It's ok, 15 seconds, as specified in `--seconds`.

-The minute hand is next.
+Next is the minute hand.
 Here everything is exactly the same as for the second hand - there are 60 minutes in an hour:

 ```css
 .clock__hand--minute {